zarusz/SlimMessageBus/docs/provider_azure_servicebus.md

 MessageBusBuilder mbb = MessageBusBuilder
     .Create()
-    // your bus configuration here
+    // the bus configuration here
     .WithProviderServiceBus(new ServiceBusMessageBusSettings(connectionString))
     .WithSerializer(new JsonMessageSerializer());